 Components of Our Advising Model

-- Faculty advisors (for students who have completed 59 credit hours) help with educational planning and also offer a disciplinary perspective on identifying students' interests and information on specific majors and careers.
+- Faculty mentors help with educational planning and offer a disciplinary perspective on identifying students' interests and information on specific majors and careers.

 - The career counselor helps students to identify career options and to obtain internships and work experience in those fields.